Thank you for choosing Ampler Bikes! Here's how to get it ready to roll.

 2. Installing the pedals

 First screw the pedals in by hand a few turns.
-You need to turn the thread into the direction of travel.
+When facing the pedals and crank, you need to turn the thread into the direction of travel.

-If this does not work, it might be that you have accidentally swapped the pedals or screwed them in crookedly.
+If this does not work smoothly, it might be that you have accidentally swapped the pedals or screwed them in crookedly.

-When the first threads are screwed in, lead the hex key through the hole in the crank arm and tighten the pedals.
+When the first threads are screwed in, lead the hex key through the hole in the crank arm and fully tighten the pedals (35 Nm).
+Check the pedals after the second or third ride!

 3. Installing the reflectors

-Assemble the rear reflector and attach the clamp around the top part of the seat post.
+On models with LED seatposts or Axel and Juna: Assemble the rear reflector and attach the clamp around the top part of the seat post.
+Generation 2 Stout and Stellar models come with an integrated reflector in the rear light - no extra reflector necessary.

 Only for Curt: To attach the spoke reflectors, first remove the round plastic bolt, then clamp the reflector between the spokes.
 Turn the round plastic bolt in clockwise until it clicks.